nuno-fao/TACS-PROJ/README.md

 Furthermore, a ``Section`` is self-explanatory and is composed by ``Field`` while ``CV`` is composed by ``Section``.

 With this, a user has all the tools to make almost anything.
-Regardless, there is too much freedom and very little structure and thats why we introduced to the metamodel subclasses of ``Section``.
+Regardless, there is too much freedom and very little structure and thats why we introduced to the metamodel subclasses of ``Section`` (PersonalData,Contacts,Education,WorkExperience,Skills).
 Each subclass represents a section that is present in almost every CV in a very similar structure across all of them.
 Each subclass has a defined set of attributes to use.